 Roses are the most often mentioned flower in Shakespeare's work.
 Here in the garden, visitors will find some of the old damask and musk rose varieties dating back to Roman and Renaissance times that would have been familiar to him, plus modern examples of roses whose flower forms were common in that era.
-The wonderfully fragrant 'William Shakespeare 2000' rose surrounds a welcoming bench.
+The wonderfully fragrant 'William Shakespeare 2000' rose is along the western path.
 Its color and form could well resemble the "deep vermilion" rose mentioned in Sonnet 98.
 Framed entirely by roses, a bust of Shakespeare commemorates the author of 37 plays, 154 sonnets and two narrative poems—many of them found in early editions in the Library.

 While it has no connection to Shakespeare, the flagpole in the garden has a fascinating story all its own.
 It was made from the single trunk of a Douglas fir from the Pacific Northwest.
 Brought by ship to Redondo Beach, it was loaded onto two horse-drawn wagons and hauled through the streets of Los Angeles to the Huntington in the autumn of 1909.
 The flagpole is 148 feet long with 132 feet above the ground with 16 embedded in concrete below ground.